gregorydickson/pashion-web/README.md

 # Onboarding
  * Create Directory in StormPath for the Brand, put directory URI in the Brand's record in the table.
- * Create Group for the user type (Brand or Press).
+ * In Stormpath admin console, create a Group for the user type (Brand or Press).
 Add the application to the Group.
- * Create users with the page /users/create
+ * Create users with the page /users/create in our application.

 # Databases